sukovanej/effect-http/packages/effect-http/README.md

 ### Testing the server

+You need to install `effect-http-node`.

 While most of your tests should focus on the functionality independent of HTTP exposure, it can be beneficial to perform integration or contract tests for your endpoints.
-The `Testing` module offers a `Testing.make` combinator that generates a testing client from the Server.
+The `NodeTesting` module offers a `NodeTesting.make` combinator that generates a testing client from the Server.
 This derived testing client has a similar interface to the one derived by `Client.make`.